zhanglab/psamm-import/README.rst

 PSAMM model importers
 =====================

-PSAMM_ is a set of tools related to metabolic modeling, reconstruction, data parsing and formatting, consistency checking, automatic gap filling, and model simulations.
+PSAMM_ is an open source software that is designed for the curation and analysis of metabolic models.
+It supports model version tracking, model annotation, data integration, data parsing and formatting, consistency checking, automatic gap filling, and model simulations.

 The PSAMM model importers in this repository is collection of tools that allow metabolic models to be converted from various formats to the internal YAML-based format used by PSAMM.

 The ``master`` branch tracks the latest release while the ``develop`` branch is the latest version in development.
 Please apply any pull requests to the